 We believe strongly in responsible travel.
 This includes being respectful to the local culture (ie dressing appropriately, and learning a few basic cultural do's and don'ts), being mindful of the environment, and leaving a positive image behind.
 Remember we are ambassadors for our country.
 Bringing a few photos of your family and home with you is a great way to interact with the locals by giving them a glimpse of your world whilst you visit theirs.

 Your airport transfer pickup will await you holding a sign with your name when you exit the baggage claim area of the arrivals hall.
 There may be large crowds here so please look carefully for your transfer.

-Situated north of Mahabalipuram, our joining hotel is a short rickshaw ride to the centre of Mahabalipuram and its monuments which are scattered within a 1km area of the town.
-Featuring a swimming pool, the resort also has it's own stretch of beach, a spa, two restaurants and a bar.
+Situated in the centre of Mahabalipuram and its monuments which are scattered within a 1km area of the town Mamalla Heritage hotel features a swimming pool, comfortable rooms and a great restaurant.